 AP source: Royals, Merrifield agree to $16.25M, 4-year deal

 KANSAS CITY, Mo.
-(AP) — The Royals could have paid versatile second baseman Whit Merrifield relatively little this year, then given him a series of one-year contracts.
+(AP) — The Royals could have paid versatile second baseman Whit Merrifield relatively little this year, then given him a series of one-year contracts accompanied by increasing pressure each season.

 Instead, they chose to reward him for both his perseverance and play.

-The sides agreed to a $16.25 million, four-year contract that covers Merrifield’s arbitration years and includes up to $2 million in performance bonuses, a person familiar with the terms told The Associated Press on Monday.
-The deal also includes a fifth-year team option worth $10.5 million, said the person, who spoke on condition of anonymity because the contract has not become official.

-The 30-year-old Merrifield must still pass a physical, though that could be completed soon.
-He remained in Kansas City after appearing at the club’s annual fan festival over the weekend.
+“It’ll change my family’s life for the rest of our lives in that regard,” Merrifield said during a news conference at Kauffman Stadium.
+“It doesn’t really change anything for me on the field.
+I never started playing this game to be a millionaire.
+It’s not why I put on cleats.
+It was to compete.”

-Merrifield was a late bloomer who didn’t break into the big leagues until 2016, when he was 27 years old.
-That means he still wouldn’t have been eligible for arbitration until next offseason.
+The 30-year-old was a late bloomer who didn’t break into the big leagues until 2016, when he was 27 years old.
+That means he still wouldn’t have been eligible for arbitration until next offseason, and that the Royals could have controlled his rights for several more years.

-But after sticking with the game through years of toiling in the minors, and often getting passed over in spring training, Merrifield has become a rock for the rebuilding franchise.
+But after toiling all those years in the minor leagues, and often getting passed over in spring training, Merrifield emerged as a legitimate five-tool rock for the rebuilding Royals franchise.

+Merrifield emerged as a fan-favorite in Kansas City, not only because of his dashing good looks but his gritty style of play.
+Moore even mentioned how his play reminded him of Pete Rose, whose own devil-may-care attitude made him one of the greatest to ever play the game.

+“Everybody wants to compare, right?
+And I understand why we do that in this game,” Moore said.
+“But at the end of the day, Whit is unique.
+Every player is different, and we evaluated Whit based on his own merits.
+That’s it.
+That’s why we’re here today.”

-His speed and defense dovetail nicely with the approach Kansas City has taken to this season.
-The Royals signed fellow speedsters Chris Owings and Billy Hamilton while bringing back Terrance Gore, and the idea is that the Royals will be both versatile in the field and daring on the base paths.
+Merrifield’s speed and defense also dovetail nicely with the approach Kansas City has taken to this season.
+The Royals signed fellow speedsters Chris Owings and Billy Hamilton while bringing back Terrance Gore, and the idea is to be both versatile in the field and daring on the base paths.

 “We’ve got so many options with Whit, with Chris and Billy.
-We’ve got a lot of things we can do,” Royals manager Ned Yost said.
+We’ve got a lot of things we can do,” Royals manager Ned Yost said over the weekend.
 “We’re just going to try to keep it moving.
 They’re guys who can be proficient at a lot of different positions.”

 There also could be some good-natured competition within the club.